 The Social Security Administration (SSA) will determine that an individual is disabled if they have a long-term disability that prevents them from working in any capacity.
-An individual is disabled if they cannot engage in any substantial gainful activity (commonly referred to as SGA) because of their mental or physical medical condition.
+An individual is disabled if they cannot engage in full-time, competitive work (commonly referred to as substantial gainful activity or SGA) because of their mental or physical medical condition.
+Please see the Social Security building blocks, below, for further information on how the system works.

 A technical approach to evaluating SGA looks at income derived from ongoing work activity that involves significant and productive physical or mental activities.
 A more common approach to evaluating SGA generally assesses whether an individual can perform the work they did prior to long-term disability, and if not, further assesses whether an individual can perform other types of work in the national economy.